psehgaft/Hybrid_cloud_ecosystems/README.md

 Third, you will deploy the lab guide using the information you found so that proper URLs and references are automatically displayed in the guide.

+> **_NOTE:_** This part of the laboratory has already been provisioned, to focus on the deployment of the ecosystem's own services.
+Items marked with a ^ have already been implemented.

 ## Requirements / Prerequisites

 Most of the information can be found in the output of the installer.